-A bill has been introduced in Texas by a staunch Texas Republican and certified public accountant Phil Stephenson, that would require a person receiving cryptocurrencies as payment to first verify the identity of the person sending payment.
+A bill has been introduced in Texas by a staunch Texas Republican and certified public accountant Phil Stephenson that would require a person receiving cryptocurrencies as payment to first verify the identity of the person sending payment.

-The bill could be one of the most significant anti-crypto moves carried out by state legislature so far.
+The bill could be one of the most significant anti-crypto moves carried out by the state legislature so far.
 It would prevent any crypto transaction where the sender’s identity is not verified beforehand.
 No further information is given about what kind of verification would be necessary, and the specifics of how these rules would be enforced are unclear.

 The Texas bill introduced by Phil Stephenson will force crypto users to identify themselves.
 The bill is passed in the house.
 H.B.
 No. 4371 states that every crypto user who sends or receives any form of the digital entity must be known to the state.
 However, if the users use “verified digital currency,” they don’t have to submit identity verification to the state.